 And it wasn’t just the Big Apple’s elites that were opposed to the war — many rank and file New Yorkers, particularly recent immigrants from Europe, had little interest in the conflict as well.
 New arrivals had little desire to take part in a contest that they felt didn’t concern them, while others feared that a Southern defeat would lead to an influx of freed slaves that would create additional competition for jobs while driving wages down.

-Eventually, President Lincoln arranged a trip to New York to bring the truculent mayor in line.
+Eventually, President Lincoln arranged a trip to New York to meet with the truculent mayor.
 Shortly after the meeting, Wood toned down the rhetoric and backed away from New York independence.
 The following year, voters placed a local Republican and staunch Unionist named George Opdyke in the mayor’s office.

 While the secession scare may have ended early in the war, a surprising number of New Yorkers were still hostile to the conflict in general.
 When in July of 1863, Congress authorized conscription, New York exploded into three days of bloody riots.
 Angry mobs attacked and killed free blacks by the dozens and even burned a hospital for African American orphans.
 Militia units that were rushed into the city were quickly reinforced by regular infantry and artillery fresh from the field at Gettysburg.
 Authorities temporarily suspended conscription in New York while the federal troops cracked down on the mobs.
 More than 120 died in the unrest; at least 2,000 were injured.